 - Does not fit the requirements of the proposed genre.
 Every genre has its conventions and you need to follow them.
 That means you need to have the right length, the right amount of world building, the right reading level, the right voice and so forth.
 SOLUTION: Mine blog posts, writers’ groups, and publisher websites to find out what the conventions of your genre are and follow them.

 - Criticisms of other agents or complaints that no one gets you.
-At least once a week I get a query in which an author complains about another agent or about the short-sightedness of the publishing industry.
+Every week I get at least one query in which an author complains about another agent or about the short-sightedness of the publishing industry.
 When you start your query by complaining, you come across as cranky, and that’s not appealing.
 SOLUTION: Mom was right, if you can’t say something nice, don’t say anything at all.

 - I don’t love it.
 If your query makes it through all the other query killers, you’ve passed the viability test.
 But then comes a tough question – Do if I love it enough to make it part of my life?
 Selling books is a tough business.
 To be a good agent you have to be willing to climb mountains and fight dragons for the books and authors you represent.
 But you can only do that if you love them.
 SOLUTION: The best advice for addressing this query killer is to do your research, create a great query and let the magic happen!